labeth/iemp/README.md

 When and if i do updates to the code you will be able to find them here.

 Can't find the correct version of the Nokia 3310 display driver.
+Added the best one i could find from an other of the other projects from the same manufacturer.

+Maybe change to https://github.com/imclab/nokia_3310_lcd or https://github.com/adafruit/Adafruit-PCD8544-Nokia-5110-LCD-library

+Make sure to use something like this https://www.hackster.io/rayburne/avr-firmware-duplicator-115d8f to backup the original image.